ava-labs/avalanchego/vms/platformvm/docs/block_formation_logic.md

 ## Apricot block formation logic

-Transactions to be included into an Apricot blocks can originate from mempool or can be created just in time to duly update the stakers set.
-Block formation logic upon Apricot fork can be broken up into two high-level logical steps:
+Transactions to be included into an Apricot block can originate from the mempool or can be created just in time to duly update the stakers set.
+Block formation logic in the Apricot fork can be broken up into two high-level logical steps:

-* First we try and select standard or proposal transactions which can be included in a block *without advancing current chain time*;
+* First, we try selecting any candidate standard or proposal transactions which could be included in a block *without advancing the current chain time*;
-* If no such transactions exist, we try and select transactions which *may require advancing chain time*.
-If chain time change is required a proposal block with an advance time tx is build first; selected transactions may be included in a subsequent block.
+* If no such transactions are found, we evaluate candidate transactions which *may require advancing chain time*.
+If a chain time advancement is required to include these transactions in a block, a proposal block with an advance time transaction is built first; selected transactions may be included in a subsequent block.

 In more details, blocks which do not change chain time are build as follows: